WindMillCode/portal-sample-app/AngularApp/testing/TESTS.md

 # E2E TESTS

-## Intro
+## Shop Cart
-* test that when I click the begin button I am brought to the map
+* test that when you add an item it shows up in the cart

-## Home
+* test that when you increase the quanitity the total and subtotal gets updated accordingly
-* test that when the marker is moved to the egg the egg is collected and it disappears from the map
+* provide solutions for session  persistence
-* test that when I complted the quest the game is finished
+* test when user adds same product already in cart, that the quantity updates
-* test that when I click instructions, I am brought to the instructions page
+* I should be able toremove an item fro m the cart

 # Unit Tests